ppabimanyu/portfolio-next/content/projects/nextjs-starterkit.md

 - Intuitive data modeling
 - Connection pooling ready for production

-### 🔌 Type-Safe APIs with tRPC

-All backend communication happens through **tRPC**, which enables:

-- End-to-end type safety without code generation
-- Automatic inference of API types on the frontend
-- Integration with **TanStack React Query** for caching and state management

 ### 🎨 Beautiful UI Components

 The UI layer is built with: